 Can be mistaken for several differing fir trees such as

-Douglas Fir (Pseudotsuga heterophylla) but the leaves of Western Hemlock have distinctive stalks and the female cones are small (about 15-25mm long) and egg-shaped and has short dark-green and shiny leaves.
+Douglas-fir (Pseudotsuga menziesii) (which is not a fir) but the leaves of Western Hemlock have distinctive stalks and the female cones are small (about 15-25mm long) and egg-shaped and has short dark-green and shiny leaves.
 The drooping curtain-like leafy shoots draping from the ends of main branches are also quite distinctive.

 Possibly mistaken for :

-Brewer's Spruce and to European Larch (Larix decidua) which both have long dangling leafy shoots.
+Brewer's Spruce and for European Larch (Larix decidua) which both have long dangling leafy shoots.

 It is frequently planted in coniferous plantations often with other hardwoods.

 Western Hemlock is a coniferous evergreen tree and grows to a height of about 46m, taller than

 Eastern Hemlock and was introduced and subsequently naturalised in the UK.
 Many Western Hemlocks in America grow to 70m, the record being 83m but even half that height worries your Author, for the roots are quite shallow not far below soil surface.
 Moreover, it was sold to him as a tree which grows to just 20 feet!
 It is very shade tolerant, matched only by

 Pacific Yew and